jrnold/beamercolorthemesolarized/README.rst

 Installation
 ===============

-Get the theme from https://github.com/jrnold/beamercolortheme and place it in either the same folder as your presentation .tex file or in the LaTeX installation tree.
+Download the theme from https://github.com/jrnold/beamercolortheme and place it in either the same folder as your presentation .tex file or in the LaTeX installation tree.